RohanNero/dynamic-chains-react-template/README.md

 2. An option to display the user's address in the form of a QR code.
 3. A button linking the user to the chain's block explorer.
 4. An interactive dropdown menu containing a list of the apps supported chains that you can easily switch to by a single click.
-5. A reactive balance component displaying the user's balance in terms of the chain's native token and in USD next to the currencies symbol.
+5. A reactive balance component displaying the user's balance in terms of the chain's native token and in USD next to the currency's symbol.

 ### 🧑‍🔧 Under the hood